Your time has finally come!

 You’ll have three kinds of guitars to choose from: acoustic, classical (also referred to as “dry”) and electric.

-No serious, aspiring guitar player would go for classical if he wants to strum a guitar like Mark Knopfler.
+No serious, aspiring guitar player would opt for a classical guitar when he really wants to be able to strum an electric guitar like Mark Knopfler.
 Informed choices will save you lots of energy, time and money.

 Finding Guitar Lessons for Beginners